 - where we need comply with the law, or act to in an emergency, we will rely on that lawful means of processing your personal information.

-If you are an EEA resident, you have various rights including the right to be informed; right of access; right to rectification; right to object; right to restriction of processing; right to erasure or to be forgotten; right to data portability; and right not to be subject to automated processing.
+If you are an EEA or UK resident, you have various rights including the right to be informed; right of access; right to rectification; right to object; right to restriction of processing; right to erasure or to be forgotten; right to data portability; and right not to be subject to automated processing.
 If you want to access personal information we hold about you, or ask if that the information be corrected, please contact us at email@example.com.
 In some circumstances, you also have a right to object to or ask that we restrict certain processing activities or delete your personal information.
 If you would like to limit or request deletion of your personal information or exercise any other rights you can do so by contacting us.
 You can withdraw your consent to our collection or processing of your personal information.
 You can do so by contacting us at firstname.lastname@example.org or by opting out of email newsletter communications by following the instructions in those emails or by clicking unsubscribe.
 If you withdraw your consent to the use of your personal information, you may not have access to our services, and we might not be able to provide you with our services.
 In some circumstances where we have a legal basis to do so we may continue to process your information after you have withdrawn consent, for example if it is necessary to comply with an independent legal obligation or if it is necessary to do so to protect our legitimate interest in keeping our services secure.

 All personal information stored on our website platform is treated as confidential.
 It is stored securely and is accessed by authorized personnel only.
 Our collection is limited in relation to what is necessary, for the purpose for which the personal information is processed, and kept only for so long as is necessary for the purpose for which the personal information was collected.
 We implement and maintain appropriate technical, security and organisational measures to protect personal information against unauthorized or unlawful processing and use, and against accidental loss, destruction, damage, theft or disclosure.
 We ensure the encryption and pseudonymisation of personal information and we have adequate cyber security measures in place.
-By providing us with your personal information you consent to us disclosing it to third parties who reside outside the EEA countries.
+By providing us with your personal information you consent to us disclosing it to third parties who reside outside the EEA or UK countries.
 We will ensure that those third parties are GDPR compliant.